MitchLeahy/MitchLeahy/README.md

-Hi, I’m @MitchLeahy formerly a Data Analyst/Web Developer at Point 2 Point Global, a global shipping solutions company.
+Hi, I’m @MitchLeahy formerly a Data Analyst/Web Developer at Point 2 Point Global.
 Currently, I am a Data Engineer Co-op at Retail Business Services (RBS).

 Stuff I've done at RBS:
   - Built a tool that assisted with data model optimization
   - Built a web app that makes bulk updating assets in purview easier
+  - Created a data pipeline to store changes made to purview data assets

 Stuff I did at P2PG:
   - Built and deployed data preprocessing tools.